Training Transitive and Commutative Multimodal Transformers with LoReTTa: Related work

 \section{Related work}

 With the introduction of transformers~\cite{Vaswani_NIPS_2017}, the fields of natural language processing (NLP) and computer vision (CV) have experienced a significant shift in performance and capabilities.
 These models excel at a wide range of complex tasks, including machine translation, text summarization, question answering, sentiment analysis, natural language generation, image classification, image captioning, semantic segmentation, object detection, and face recognition -- achieving state-of-the-art performance in each area~\cite{Lin_2022_AIO}.
-Transformers have also opened up new possibilities for multimodal learning due to their lack of inductive bias~\cite{Matsoukas_2022_CVPR}.
-They can process and fuse different types of data, such as audio, images, text, and video, using self- and cross-attention mechanisms~\cite{Vaswani_NIPS_2017}.
-As a result, transformers are considered to be universal, modality-agnostic learners~\cite{Lu_2021_arXiv, Akbari_2021_NeurIPS}.
+Transformers have also opened up new possibilities for multimodal learning due to their lack of inductive bias.
+They can process and fuse different types of data, such as audio, image, video, and text, using self- and cross-attention mechanisms.
+As a result, transformers are considered to be universal, modality-agnostic learners~\cite{Lu_2021_arXiv, Deletang_2023_arXiv}.

 However, their lack of inductive bias comes at a price.
-Unlike other neural network architectures, transformers make no assumptions about the structure of the data~\cite{Raghu_2022_NeurIPS}.
-This makes them highly expressive, but they also require a large amount of data to learn effectively and generalize well~\cite{Dosovitskiy_2021_ICLR, Hoffmann_2022_NeurIPS}.
-Consequently, self-supervised learning (SSL) on vast amounts of unlabeled data has been proposed for transformers.
-In NLP, this strategy has been highly successful, with methods such as masked modeling and causal modeling used to train large language models like BERT variants~\cite{Devlin_2019_NAACL, Li_2019_arXiv, Sanh_2019_arXiv, Lan_2020_ICLR} and GPT variants~\cite{Radford_2018_Preprint, Radford_2019_Preprint, Brown_2020_NeurIPS, OpenAI_2023_arXiv, Rae_2021_arXiv, Hoffmann_2022_NeurIPS, Chowdhery_2022_arXiv}.
+Unlike other neural network architectures, transformers make few assumptions about the structure of the data~\cite{Chen_2022_ICLR}.
+This makes them highly expressive, but they also require a large amount of data to learn effectively and generalize well~\cite{Hoffmann_2022_NeurIPS}.
+Consequently, self-supervised learning (SSL) on large amounts of unlabeled data has been proposed for transformers.
+In NLP, this strategy has been very successful, with methods such as masked modeling and causal modeling used to train large language models (LLMs) such as BERT~\cite{Devlin_2019_NAACL} and GPT~\cite{Radford_2018_Preprint} variants~\cite{Liu_2019_arXiv, OpenAI_2023_arXiv}.